conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 ## Advanced Setup

-Conduktor can be configured using a configuration file `platform-config.yaml`.
+Conduktor can also be configured using a configuration file `platform-config.yaml`, or through environment variables.
 This is used to setup your organizations environment.
 The file can be used to declare:

 - Organization name
 - External database
 - SSO

 ### Step 1: Create a Configuration File

+There are two ways to create a configuration file:
+ - When starting Conduktor for the first time, the **onboarding will guide** you through this process.
+See [simple setup](#simple-setup).
+ - Manually create a configuration (see below).

 The below example shows how to configure Conduktor with an external database, SSO and an optional license key (for Enterprise customers).